Set a Default Font in Google Slides (An Easy Workaround!)

 Ok, now that you have a template created, we will need to follow two more important steps to make it easy to access (and use!) in the future.

-To use our new template effectively, we will create a forced copy link.
+To save and use our new template effectively, we will create a forced copy link.

 What does this mean?